st4sd/overview/src/pages/restart.md

 - `UnknownIssue`
    - Could not determine why the task failed.
 Maybe an internal `st4sd-runtime` issue.
 - `ResourceExhausted`
    - Task hit the wall time.
-This can involves it gettting *SIGXCPU* and hence exiting with return-code 128+*SIGXCPU* (often 152).
-However it can be deduced without return-code from some backends
+This can involve it gettting *SIGXCPU* and hence exiting with return-code 128+*SIGXCPU* (often 152).
+However, it can be deduced without return-code from some backends
    - **Default wall time is 1 hour**
 - `SubmissionFailed`
    - The submission to the execution backend failed at some point.